Fired Miami Dolphins coach sues NFL, alleging racist hiring

-A message sent to the NFL for comment was not immediately returned.

-“God has gifted me with a special talent to coach the game of football, but the need for change is bigger than my personal goals,” Flores said in a release put out by the law firm representing him in the case.
+In a statement released by the lawyers representing him, Flores said: ”God has gifted me with a special talent to coach the game of football, but the need for change is bigger than my personal goals.”

 ”In making the decision to file the class action complaint today, I understand that I may be risking coaching the game that I love and that has done so much for my family and me.
 My sincere hope is that by standing up against systemic racism in the NFL, others will join me to ensure that positive change is made for generations to come,” he said.